-After the volume copy is finished, VCU asks if you want to rename your volumes.
-If you select No, VCU is finished.
-If you select Yes, VCU renames your original volumes to originalvolumename\old and the new NSS volumes from originalvolumename\new back to their original names.
+After the volume copy is finished, VCU asks you if you want to rename your volumes.
+If you select Yes, VCU renames your original volume to originalvolumename\old and the new NSS volume from originalvolumename\new back to the name of the original volume.
+If you select No, you must manually rename the new volume later.

-TIP: By using the /m switch, VCU also lets you rename the volume's default eDirectory object for both NSS and Traditional volumes (except for the sys: volume).
+NOTE: By using the /m switch, VCU also lets you rename the volume's default eDirectory object for both NSS and Traditional volumes (except for the sys: volume).

-3 Review the information in "After the Volume Copy" on page 208.
+4 Review the information in "After the Volume Copy or Volume Upgrade" on page 208 and perform any required follow-up actions.